JerryWeiAI/COVID-Q/README.md

 # Citation
 COVID-Q is an open-source dataset and is licensed under the GNU General Public License (v3).
 If you are using this dataset, please cite:

 `Jerry Wei, Chengyu Huang, Soroush Vosoughi, and Jason Wei.
 What Are People Asking About COVID-19?
 A Question Classification Dataset.
-ArXiv, abs/2005.12522. https://arxiv.org/pdf/2005.12522.pdf`
+In NLP for COVID-19 Workshop at ACL 2020. https://arxiv.org/pdf/2005.12522.pdf`